rs-nn/react-skill-icons-vite/README.md

 <p><i>React components for skillicons.dev</i></p>

-<p>This is just a modified version of <a href="https://github.com/tandpfun/skill-icons">https://github.com/tandpfun/skill-icons</a>, so it works better with Laravel React and Vite.
+<p>This is just a modified version of <a href="https://github.com/tandpfun/skill-icons">https://github.com/tandpfun/skill-icons</a>, so it works better with Laravel React and Vite.</p>

 ---